richsalz/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 3. If the service using the certificate deploys a technology for which the relevant specification stipulates that certificates should include identifiers of type "SRV-ID" (e.g., this is true of {{XMPP}}), then the certificate SHOULD include an SRV-ID.
-Typically this identifier type would supplement the DNS-ID, unless the certificate is meant to be scoped to only the protocol in question.
+This identifier type could supplement the DNS-ID, unless the certificate is meant to be scoped to only the protocol in question.

 4. If the service using the certificate deploys a technology for which